 From the company immediately someone went and bought this buggy from Belgium.
 And then you had to get it down there first.

 At that time there was no cell phone, not even fax, only telex and radio, and you had to drive the buggy down to Seville or Cadiz in southern Spain for three days and then take the ferry to Gran Canaria, and then wait for days until there was a ferry from there to Fuerteventura, and then wait there for another two days somewhere until the gas station was open because the tanker didn’t come… that was quite an adventure.

 “It took six months to get the buggy to the island.”

-“My Fuerteventura pictures ended up in all the travel brochures, and “Jumping the Dunes” became my first professional car photograph.”
+“My Fuerteventura pictures ended up in all the travel brochures. travel brochures, and the ‘jump over the dune’ became became my first professional car picture.”

 More of the same?
 Then get my mails

 Now that I’m out of the operational business of Staud Studios, I finally have time for all my projects – books, exhibitions, lectures… Sign up with me, and I’ll keep you updated once or twice a month.